Patrick-Devine33/Academic-Success-Predictor/README.md

 Experimental Protocol

-* Use 5-fold cross-validation to mitigate overfitting.
+* Use 5-fold cross-validation to mitigate over-fitting.
 * Shuffle and split data into 5 groups for iterative training/testing.
 * Compute average model accuracy from the 5 validation folds.

 ## Model Training

+SVM

+Random Forest

+Logistic Regression

 ## Evaluate Models